An algebraic model for commutative HZ-algebras: Model structures on algebras over an operad over for

 Establishing right-induced model structures for commutative monoids in model categories is hard.
-Sometimes it is not possible, for instance there is no right-induced model structure on commutative differential graded $\F_2$-algebras, because the free functor does not respect acyclicity.
+Sometimes it is not possible, for instance there is no right-induced model structure on differential graded commutative rings, because the free functor does not respect acyclicity.
 However, if the underlying model category is nice enough, then such model structures can be established.
 In broader generality, one might ask whether algebras over operads possess a right-induced model structure.
 In our setting we will apply the results of Pavlov and Scholbach.
-They show in \cite[9.2.11]{ps1} and \cite[3.4.1]{ps2} that for a tractable, pretty small, left proper, h-monoidal, flat symmetric monoidal model category $\mathcal{C}$ the category of $\mathcal{O}$-algebras in $\Sp^\Sigma(\mathcal{C},K)^{s,+}$ has a right-induced model structure.
-Here $\mathcal{O}$ is an operad.
+They show in {\cite[5.10]{ps1}} and \cite[3.4.1]{ps2} that for a tractable, pretty small, left proper, h-monoidal, flat symmetric monoidal model category $\mathcal{C}$ the category of $\mathcal{O}$-algebras in $\Sp^\Sigma(\mathcal{C},K)^{s,+}$ has a right-induced model structure.
+Here $\mathcal{O}$ is an operad {in $\mathcal{C}$}.
 See {\em loc.~cit.} for an explanation of the assumptions.
-These conditions are satisfied for the model categories of simplicial abelian groups and both non-negatively graded and unbounded chain complexes.
+These conditions are satisfied for the model categories of simplicial abelian groups and both non-negatively graded and unbounded chain complexes. {Hence, using their results, we obtain: \begin{thm} The category of $\mathcal{O}$-algebras in $\Sp^\Sigma(\mathcal{C},K)^{s,+}$ has a right-induced model structure for $\mathcal{C} = \sab, \chab, \CH$, any $K$ and any operad $\cO$ in $\mathcal{C}$. \end{thm}}